 Audio-Technica Direct-Drive Turntable

 If you’re looking to have more control over the sound quality output, this might be what is needed.
-This turntable has pitch control, stroboscopic platter, and speed indicator.
+This turntable has pitch control, a stroboscopic platter, and a speed indicator.
 There are three-speed settings available, and the platter is non-resonance aluminum built for durability and quality.

-It is available in wired and wireless design and comes with a wide range of connectivity options.
+It is available in wired and wireless designs and comes with a wide range of connectivity options.
 The turntable is excellent for high stability and turns your vinyl record’s output into premium-grade digital audio.
 Hence, it is a perfect companion for your Sonos sound system.

 Audio-Technica Fully Automatic Wireless Turntable

 It doesn’t produce any distortion and has an entirely automatic function.
-Therefore, it is one of the best picks for your Sonos sound system, especially with its aptX codec and high fidelity sound output.
+Therefore, it is one of the best picks for your Sonos sound system, especially with its aptX codec and high-fidelity sound output.
 There are two-speed settings, minimized vibrations, and increased clarity with AC/DC conversion.

 - The Audio-Technica AT-LP120XUSB-BK Turntable offers a high-performance audio experience.
-It boasts of a direct-drive DC servo motor with adjustable speeds.
+It boasts a direct-drive DC servo motor with adjustable speeds.

 - With its fully manual operation, it provides total control over your listening experience.
 An added bonus is its ability to convert vinyl records to digital audio files, allowing you to modernize your music collection.